linode/docs/docs/guides/applications/configuration-management/basics/introduction-to-hcl/index.md

 }
 {{</ file >}}

-Two input variables named `token` and `region` are defined, respectively.
-The `region` variable defines a `default` value.
-Both variables will default to `type = "string"`, since a type is not explicitly declared.
+Two input variables named “token” and “region” are defined, respectively.
+The `region` variable defines a “default” value.
+Both variables will default to”type = "string"” since a type is not explicitly declared.

 ### Supplying Variable Values

-Variable values can be specified in `.tfvars` files.
+Variable values can be specified in “.tfvars” files.
 These files use the same syntax as Terraform configuration files:

 {{< file "~/terraform/terraform.tfvars" >}}
 token = "my-token"
 region = "us-west"
 {{</ file >}}

-Terraform will automatically load values from filenames which match `terraform.tfvars` or `*.auto.tfvars`.
-If you store values in a file with another name, you need to specify that file with the `-var-file` option when running `terraform apply`.
-The `-var-file` option can be invoked multiple times:
+Terraform will automatically load values from filenames which match “terraform.tfvars” or “*.auto.tfvars.”
+If you store values in a file with another name, you need to specify that file with the “-var-file” option when running “terraform apply.”
+The “-var-file” option can be invoked multiple times:

     terraform apply \
     -var-file="variable-values-1.tfvars" \
     -var-file="variable-values-2.tfvars"

-Values can also be specified in environment variables when running `terraform apply`.
+Values can also be specified in environment variables when running “terraform apply.”
 The name of the variable should be prefixed with `TF_VAR_`:

     TF_VAR_token=my-token-value TF_VAR_region=us-west terraform apply